More Than 20 Killed In Blasts Near Candidates' Offices In Pakistan Ahead Of Elections

 RFE/RL's Live Briefing gives you all of the latest developments on Russia's full-scale invasion, Kyiv's counteroffensive, Western military aid, global reaction, and the plight of civilians.
 For all of RFE/RL's coverage of the war in Ukraine, click here.

+Sixteen people were injured in Holosiyivskiy and in the eastern district of Dnipro in the capital, Klymenko said.
+Rescue crews continue to work at the sites, he added.

+Serhiy Popko, the head of the Kyiv City Military Administration, said at least 38 people were wounded in the capital.

-As an air-raid alert was declared for the whole of Ukraine's territory, fragments of a downed Russian missile damaged electricity lines in Kyiv, leaving part of the Ukrainian capital without power and heating.
+Fragments of a downed Russian missile also damaged electricity lines, leaving part of the Ukrainian capital without power and heating.

-"Another massive Russian air attack against our country.
-Six regions came under enemy fire.
-All of our services are currently working to eliminate the consequences of this terror," President Volodymyr Zelenskiy wrote on X, formerly Twitter.

-"In Kyiv, more than 10 people were wounded, and as of now we know of two dead people.
-There may be people under the rubble.
-Some communications, including high-voltage cables, were damaged in the capital.
-Work is ongoing to restore everything as soon as possible," Zelenskiy wrote.

 "Some consumers on the left bank [of the Dnieper River] are currently without electricity," Mayor Vitali Klitschko wrote on Telegram.
 "The heating supply main on the left bank was damaged."

+"Another massive Russian air attack against our country," President Volodymyr Zelenskiy wrote on X, formerly Twitter, as an air-raid alert was declared for all of Ukraine.
+"Six regions came under enemy fire.
+All of our services are currently working to eliminate the consequences of this terror," Zelenskiy wrote.

 In the southern city of Mykolayiv, one mad died following a Russian strike, Mayor Oleksandr Sienkevych said.
-Earlier, an air-raid alert was declared for all Ukrainian regions.
+Russian missiles also hit the Kharkiv and Sumy regions, wounding two people, regional officials said.

+The Ukrainian Air Force said Russia launched 64 drones and missiles at Ukraine's territory.
+The Ukrainian air defense shot down 29 missiles and 15 drones, it said.

+Borrell, in Kyiv on a two-day visit to highlight the bloc's support for Ukraine, posted a picture on X from a shelter.

 Russia occupied the plant shortly after it launched its unprovoked invasion of Ukraine in February 2022, and its six nuclear reactors are now idled.

-The IAEA has voiced concern many times over the possibility of a nuclear catastrophe at the plant amid the fighting in the area.
+The UN nuclear watchdog has voiced concern many times over the possibility of a nuclear catastrophe at the plant amid fighting in the area.

 Zelenskiy said he told Grossi during their meeting that the Russian occupation of the plant must end.